mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

 - **Management Groups** : Groupings of subscriptions to efficiently manage access, policies & compliance for subscriptions
     - All subscriptions within a management group auto-inherit conditions applied to management group
+    - all subscriptions in mgt group should be associated with same Az AD
     - allow for enterprise-grade management at scale
         - hierarchy that applies a policy (limit VM locations to US West Region for PROD, and US East for DR)
         - provide user access to multiple subscriptions (allows for single RBAC to grant multi subscription access - rather than multi-RBAC per user)